Compelling Evidence 3.0 (CE3.0) in the Pre-dispute and Pre-arbitration Environments

 Post-dispute

-Aligning with the existing pre-arbitration process, sellers will have the opportunity to work with their acquirer to submit transaction data elements that meet CE3.0 qualification criteria in an attempt to recoup revenue lost to illegitimate fraud disputes (Visa 10.4).
+Aligning with the existing pre-arbitration process, merchants will have the opportunity to work with their acquirer to submit transaction data elements that meet CE3.0 qualification criteria in an attempt to recoup revenue lost to chargeback fraud disputes (for Visa 10.4 disputes).

 How it Works